ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 <figure>
   <img
   src="./images/Baseline-Fig-6.2-High-Level Baseline-Transaction-Lifecycle.png"
       alt="The figure shows a BPI transaction lifecycle: A transaction is prepared and submitted by an external application and flows through the different layers of the BPI stack -- in order, BPI Abstraction Layer, Middleware Layer, Processing Layer, CCSM Abstraction Layer, and CCSM Layer -- and interacts with the components of each layer.
-After the transaction has been finalized on the CCSM layer, the figure shows how the result of this submitted tranaction is again received by the external application after it reverse travsersed the layers of the BPI stack and interacted with the relevant components in each layer as required."
+After the transaction has been finalized on the CCSM layer, the figure shows how the result of this submitted transaction is again received by the external application after it reverse traversed the layers of the BPI stack and interacted with the relevant components in each layer as required."
   >
   <figcaption>Figure 10: High Level Transaction Lifecycle Flow through the BPI</figcaption>
 </figure>